 The package MinBAR has been developed, so far, to work with MaxEnt.
 It includes the Boyce Index as the main evaluator of the models predictive performance.
 In coming versions, however, it would be interesting to include other threshold-dependent evaluators based on sensitivity and specificity, as well as the option to pass arguments to the maxent function, or to decide the centre from where to start delimiting buffers for modelling.
 In addition, the inclusion of an index that would take into account at the same time the accuracy in the training area and after transferring to further areas, such as the one described by Duque-Lazo et al. (2016), might also be quite useful for the users.
 Furthermore, the implementation of other algorithms and modelling techniques would be highly convenient.

-In conclusion, delimiting the background area can strongly affect the results of SDMs (Acevedo, Jimenez-Valverde, Lobo, & Real, 2012).
+In short, delimiting the background area can strongly affect the results of SDMs (Acevedo, Jimenez-Valverde, Lobo, & Real, 2012).
 However, it is generally difficult to define this extent accurately because the biological information required is often incomplete or unavailable (Anderson & Raza, 2010; N. Barve et al., 2011).
-In both case studies presented in this document it can be seen how the model including the presences from all the species distribution does not always perform the best.
-Therefore, here we present a tool to help modellers to objectively define an optimal solution.
+Both case studies presented here show that the model including the presences from all the species distribution does not always perform the best.
+The tool developed here, therefore, will help modellers to objectively define an optimal solution.

 Acknowledgements